PrasadiSewwandi/AdvancedWebAssignment/README.md

 * http://127.0.0.1:8000 this is the Home Page
 * http://127.0.0.1:8000/register using this page users can register
 * http://127.0.0.1:8000/login This is the login page
+* http://127.0.0.1:8000/lecturer Users can see lecturers details from this page.
+And also they can search for a particular lecturer by this page.
+* http://127.0.0.1:8000/student  Users can see students details from this page.
+And also they can search for a particular student by this page.
 #### Work Lord Matrix
 | Task | Done by |
 | ------------- | ------------- |